VELD-Dev/blend-ps3textures/README.md

 # Blend-PS3Textures
-Blend-PS3Textures is a plugin for Blender that allow people to use exported maps from the [LombaxToes Level Editor](https://github.com/NefariousTechSupport/LombaxToes) to generate every materials using their respective textures.
+Blend-PS3Textures is a plugin for Blender that allow people to "re-materialize" exported maps from the [LombaxToes Level Editor](https://github.com/NefariousTechSupport/LombaxToes) (or any other way to extract mesh & textures from a PS3 game, that the plugin is compatible with) to generate every materials using their respective textures.
 Example:
 - Ratchet & Clank: Tools of Destruction has these textures:
   - `1654_C.bmp` (Base Colour)
   - `1654_N.bmp` (Normals)